25 Ways to Turn Off the Chatter in Your Head About Food

 Before those negative thoughts get any louder, pick up the phone and call someone you trust.
 "I call this the Hotline Call," says Dr. Cali Estes, Founder of The Addictions Coach.
 "Call one 'go-to friend' who will talk you off the ledge of eating junk.
 This person will remind you why Pop-Tarts are not a breakfast food and bikini season is right around the corner."

 When your cravings are controlling you, grab your spouse, significant other, or friend-with-benefits and get busy!
-"It sounds odd, but sex boosts dopamine and serotonin and will occupy your brain for 20 minutes—the time you need to readjust your thinking pattern and release all those feel good chemicals into your body in lieu of the bad foods," says Dr. Estes.
-If you're not really in the mood, then get some inspiration from these 20 Best Foods for Your Libido.
+"It sounds odd, but sex boosts dopamine and serotonin and will occupy your brain for 20 minutes—the time you need to readjust your thinking pattern and release all those feel-good chemicals into your body in lieu of the bad foods," says Dr. Estes.
+If you're not really in the mood, then get some inspiration from these best foods to increase your sex drive.

 Stop and Stare